VajraK/The-Brilliant-Portal/README.md

 # The Brilliant Portal (TBP)

 The Brilliant Portal is a React-based web application that includes interactive elements such as a blog, a map using Leaflet, and a 3D animation using Three.js.
-This README will guide you through the steps needed to install and run the project locally.
+This README will guide you through the steps needed to install and run the project locally and then set it up with Nginx.

 ## Prerequisites